 Changing lives one dog at a time

 We started from humble beginnings in a small farmhouse in Co.
 Cork in 1976, where the charity was founded by Jim Dennehy who had lost his sight 8 years earlier.

-Since starting our journey, we have consistently focussed on innovation to advance our knowledge and understanding of dog training.
+Since starting our journey, we have consistently focused on innovation to advance our knowledge and understanding of dog training.
 We have invested in state-of-the-art training facilities and developed programmes that deliver the best dog, at the right time, with the most suitable temperament to match our clients’ needs.

 All our programmes are offered free of charge, with intensive support and aftercare available to all our clients.

 1976: Organisation founded by Mary Dunlop and Jim Dennehy

 1980: Opened our Model Farm Road, Cork site and trained our first Guide Dog partnership

 1988: Introduction of the Orientation & Mobility Programme (Long Cane Training)